que-rb/que/docs/README.md

         --connection-url [URL]       Set a custom database url to connect to for locking purposes.
         --log-internals              Log verbosely about Que's internal state.
 Only recommended for debugging issues --maximum-buffer-size [SIZE] Set maximum number of jobs to be locked and held in this process awaiting a worker (default: 8)
-        --minimum-buffer-size [SIZE] Set minimum number of jobs to be locked and held in this process awaiting a worker (default: 2)
         --wait-period [PERIOD]       Set maximum interval between checks of the in-memory job queue, in milliseconds (default: 50)
 ```